IbrahimDayax/IbrahimDayax/README.md

 - 👋 Hi, I’m @IbrahimDayax and I am currently a Software Developer.
-- 👀 I’m interested in Artificial Intelligence, Cyber Security and Crypto.
+- 👀 I’m interested in Artificial Intelligence and Cyber Security.
 - 🌱 I’m currently studying Computer Engineering & Artificial Intelligence at UCSI University
 - 💞️ I’m looking to collaborate on anything interesting.
 - 📫 You can reach me on twitter @ibrahimdotjs